faudio/faudio/doc/Data structures.md

 right type.
 There are several ways to do this:

 * Assure that the structure contains a specific type.
-    * For example, many functions in the Audio Engine API return pairs and lists, their documentation clearly stating what type of elements the list will contain.
+    * For example, many functions in Fae API return pairs and lists, their documentation clearly stating what type of elements the list will contain.
 * Assure that the structure contains a generic type.
     * For example, a function may require a set of values implementing [Show](@ref fae_string_show_t).